 Interolog | XX% (xxx/yyy) | XX% (xxx/yyy) | XX% (xxx/yyy) | XX% (xxx/yyy)

 Caption: Positive recall is the number of gene pairs in the target species correctly predicted to be positively correlated divided by the number of gene pairs that are positively correlated.
 Positive precision is the number of gene pairs correctly predicted to be positively correlated divided by the total number predicted to be positively correlated.
 Similar for negative correlation.
+The inferred correlation coefficients are [TO BE FILLED IN].

+GLORIA: Since interolog doesn’t infer coefficients, we can’t have a table like the outdated one below and have to put the coefficients in the caption.
+I think that’s fine.
+Nobody cares about the coefficients per se.
+So, we delete from HERE

 The NEW table 2 should be: (REPLACE TABLE 2 with the following values)